 Priory is the leading independent provider of behavioural care in the UK.

-We organise ourselves into three divisions, which together, support the needs of over 30,000 people every year.
+We organise ourselves into four divisions, which together, support the needs of over 30,000 people every year.
 Our divisions are:

 Our purpose is to make a real and lasting difference for everyone we support.

 We are dedicated to helping people to improve their health and wellbeing, and we understand that in order for people to achieve high quality clinical and educational outcomes, they need individually tailored programmes, suiting their specific needs.

 Priory Group is a long-established company, with a prestigious history.
 Over the years, we have developed an unrivalled reputation for delivering a real and lasting difference for each individual who uses our services.

 We currently treat more than 70 different conditions through a nationwide network of over 450 facilities that support individuals’ health, care, education and specialised needs.
 Our services include:

 - Mental Health Services – including treatment for depression, anxiety, stress, obsessive compulsive disorder (OCD) and post-traumatic stress disorder (PTSD)